Become a Social Worker in Montana

 Montana Social Work Scholarships

 For those just starting on their path to social work, there are statewide scholarships and programs to assist you.
-While each state has different offerings, below are some grants and loans to help you become an LCSW in Montana:
+Below are several scholarship opportunities that may help Montana students pay for social work education, especially those enrolled in an MSW program (a required step for clinical licensure).

 Learn more about social work scholarships.